 Accessibility at WWF-Canada

-WWF-Canada strives to provide a barrier-free environment for our clients/customers, employees, job applicants, suppliers, visitors, and other stakeholders who enter our premises or access our information.
+WWF-Canada strives to provide a barrier-free environment for our clients/customers, employees, job applicants, suppliers, visitors, donors and other stakeholders who enter our premises or access our information.
 As an organization, we respect and uphold the requirements set forth under the Accessibility for Ontarians with Disabilities Act (2005) (“AODA”), Customer Service Standard, and the Integrated Accessibility Standards Regulation for Information and Communications, Employment, and eventually, for the Built Environment.

 While this legislation only applies to our offices in Ontario, WWF-Canada has committed to applying Accessibility standards within all of our offices across Canada.